david-ca6/Resolve-OpenCaptions/readme.md

 - Cross-platform, you can use it on Windows, macOS, and Linux
 - Compatible with both DaVinci Resolve Free and DaVinci Resolve Studio (paid)

+## OpenCaptionsAuto (experimental)
+OpenCaptionsAuto is a script that can be used as an alternative to OpenCaptions.
+It automatically converts subtitle tracks to Text+ tracks using templates.
+It is not a GUI tool, to use it you name the subtitle tracks the same as the Text+ templates you want to use.
+It will convert all subtitle tracks to Text+ tracks.

 ## Dependencies
 - Python 3.10+
 - tkinter (standard library)